DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FAQ.md

 ![Import solution](IMAGES/LCS_1.png "Import solution")

-Following steps are required for each upgrade: <br>
+Steps 2 and 3 are required with each upgrade: <br>
 **Step 2** - Get latest version <br>
 Select **Solution package**.
 Select the product and click **Versions**, select the latest version and click **Get version**. <br>
 Repeat for each licensed product.